clhenrick/portfolio/pages/cv.md

 Berkeley, CA

 Taught _Interactive Data Visualization with D3_, for the [School of Information](https://www.ischool.berkeley.edu/) during the Fall semester of 2017.
-- Through 13 lectures and 15 hands on coding assignments, students learned how to create interactive charts, graphs, and geographic maps for display on the web using the popular D3JS Javascript library.
+- Through thirteen lectures and fifteen hands on coding assignments, students learned how to create interactive charts, graphs, and geographic maps for display on the web using the popular D3JS Javascript library.

 ### GreenInfo Network
 **Full Stack Web Developer**